-The housings are made using 5mm thick aircraft structural aluminum.
-The flare at the window end of the housing provides room for a LED array capable of providing up to 256cd of light.
-The housing was also designed to be customizable for other cameras.
-Both the electronics and lens package are housed in a plastic cartridge built using rapid prototype parts.
+The housings are machined with from aluminum with a 5mm wall thickness.
+The flare at the window end of the housing provides room for a LED array capable of providing up to 256 cd of light.
+The housing was also designed to be customizable to other cameras.
+Both the camera electronics and lens package are housed in a plastic cartridge built using rapid prototyped parts.
 New or different packages can be integrated into the housing simply, with very little design and manufacturing labor hours.

 Both cameras are statically mounted to the exterior of the sub.
-The forward facing camera is mounted using a custom carbon fiber mount.
-The downward facing camera is mounted with custom designed rapid prototype parts.
+The forward-facing camera is mounted using a custom carbon fiber mount.
+The downward-facing camera is mounted with custom designed rapid prototyped parts.
 The mounting mechanism utilizes a friction lock hinge that is adjustable from -15 degrees to +25 degrees off of perpendicular, and is marked in 5 degree increments to allow repeatable orientation.

-2.7 Marker dropping mechanism
+2.7 Marker Dropper Mechanism

-The dropping mechanism was designed to safely carry and deliver two markers to the active target and release them when the target is detected.
+The dropping mechanism was designed to safely carry and deliver two markers to the active target and release them when the target is detected to be orientates.
 The markers selected for use on SubjuGator have been radically redesigned to help divers in recovery after deployment.
 The marker was designed to pulse a 1Hz red light after being released from its launcher.
 The light circuit is energized once the marker has been ejected from its solenoid and away from the magnetic fields of the permanent magnet.

 The dropping mechanism is mounted externally on the bottom of the submarine.
 The dropper was designed to utilize a permanent magnetic for marker retention.
-This mechanism also uses a hand wound DC coil to cancel the magnetic field and eject the ball.
+This mechanism also uses a hand wound DC coil to cancel the magnetic field and eject the marker.